tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 ...

 (somewhere)
+xxx GOSUB 3000: REM INITIALIZE ERROR HANDLER
+...
 3000 ON ERROR GOTO 3100
+3010 RETURN
+...
 3100 CALL 62248: GOTO 100
 ```
 - Again, the keys are redefined, starting from 'F' (to rotate the pieces).
-- An error can occur in line 110 when
+- An error can occur in line 110 when the result of `PEEK(49152)-197` is below zero.
+This will happen when
-	- there's no keypress (PEEK(49152) is below 128)
+	- there's no keypress (`PEEK(49152)` is below 128)
 	- the ASCII code of the key pressed is below 198 (any key before 'F')
-- If an error occurs it goes back to line 100 (thus even skipping line 190 which does the same)
+- If an error occurs it goes back to line 3100, but from line 3000 (not from the top of the program !), then it goes directly back to line 100 (thus even skipping line 190 which does the same)
-	- of course it means that you can't have any **other** error in your code
-	- the error handler is in line 3100 because the `ON ERR GOTO` is in line 3000 and that the next multiple of 256 is 3072, meaning if the error handler is in 3072 or above, the `GOTO` will just go to the next line (and not from the top of the program).
+	- the error handler is in line 3100 because the `ON ERR GOTO` is in line 3000 and that the next multiple of 256 after 3000 is 3072, meaning if the error handler is in 3072 or above, the `GOTO` will search for the line from the next line (and not from the top of the program).
 So this is extremely fast.
+- of course it means that you can't have any **other** error in your code as the error handler would be triggered
 - `CALL 62248` (or `CALL -3288`) is needed in order to fix the stack pointer after an error we want to ignore.
 This costs us ~1200 cycles.
 We could win ~1000 cycles back by replacing the `CALL 62248` with a `&` that would jump directly to that memory location.
 Does it still qualify as *pure Applesoft* ?
-I think it does as the `&` does the jump and only that.
+I think it does as activating `&` requires a jump anyway, so why not the routine in 62248 ($F328) ?.
 Simply write `JMP $F328` in $3F5 and it's done (in the monitor type`3F5: 4C 28 F3` or a the `]` prompt type`POKE 1013, 76: POKE 1014,40: POKE 1015,243`)
 - The `POKE 49168,0` is not on line 110 anymore, it needs to be deported in the subroutines in lines 330, 340, 350, 360 ...
 - The code could even be a little more optimized
 	- by going back directly to line 100 when keys 'H', 'I', 'M', 'N' or 'O' are pressed.